|This photo of my teammates and me was taken during|

 The bugs and insects of sin and temptation must be kept at bay, so the crops may have a chance to grow and flourish.
 Pruning becomes necessary at a certain stage when the crops are strong enough in some areas, though they are beginning to wither in others.
 The pruning shears clip close to the stem, cutting off all that will not bear fruit.

 Sometimes, even when the crops are healthy, and the yield abundant, problems arise.
 It could be the harvester’s scant planning or limited thinking that fails to bring forth what could have been a field of plenty.
-Too few laborers, not enough tools, poor timing...could all diminish the abundance that could be.
+Too few laborers, not enough tools, poor timing...could also diminish the abundance.

 I know there have been times in life when I have felt more like one of the women in the famous painting by Jean-Francois Millet called Les Glaneuses (The Gleaners).
 I am a peasant scrounging for leftovers in a field once full of golden wheat.